-Feral Ferns in Clarence Valley, Northern NSW
+Feral Ferns in the Clarence Valley

 The Clarence Valley has many native ferns, but few realise that introduced ferns are establishing as part of the weed flora in the catchment!
 Clive Barker - regular Banyula weed whacker and ecologist at large - has prepared this overview of the feral fernage of the Clarence Valley.

 Ferns don't have seeds as such but spores; minute seed equivalents, like the finest dust, they are easily dispersed long distances in the wind, by water movement or in mud etc. Easy dispersal means if they can establish, they probably will establish widely.
-Below are four fern species I have seen in the Clarence Valley that deserve our attention.
+Below are three fern species I have seen in the Clarence Valley that deserve our attention.

 Green Cliff Brake

 Green cliff brake (Pellaea viridis) has been found scattered in natural regrowth Dry Sclerophyll Forest on Banyula and is likely to be on nearby private lands, Candole State Forest and beyond.
 There is a denser population on the outskirts of Coutt's Crossing along a sheltered ditch line and it could be more widespread in the Clarence Valley.
 On the drier slopes of Banyula the native Cheilanthes can look similar, but its leaflets are much smaller.
 Native Pellaea's fronds usually look different, having have less complex leaflets.
-More info on Plantnet.

 Green cliff brake (Pellaea viridis) [Photo Clive Barker]